weavermarquez/agent-o-rama/examples/java/basic/README.md

 ### MultiNodeAgent
 An agent with multiple connected nodes demonstrating inter-node emissions and data flow through a greeting workflow.

+### ProvidedEvaluatorBuildersExample
+Demonstrates the three built-in evaluator builders (aor/llm-judge, aor/conciseness, aor/f1-score) for evaluating agent performance.

+### RamaModuleAgent
+Shows how to implement a Rama module directly (not extending AgentsModule) to access full Rama features like depots and stream processing alongside agents.

 ## Overview

 These examples show how to: